 Recreational Fishing in National Marine Sanctuaries

-In working to protect National Marine Sanctuaries, managers system-wide rely on the vast pool of knowledge of local resource users, including recreational anglers.
 Sanctuary advisory councils and working groups provide advice and recommendations to managers on critical issues facing each sanctuary.
 Anglers have considerable incentive for protecting sanctuary resources and a stake in the outcome of these efforts.
-Our success is dependent on their involvement.
+Our success depends on their involvement.

 For More Information